 HoFH is a rare, life-threatening condition that occurs in approximately 1 in 250,000 individuals.
 Patients with HoFH have two mutations in a small group of genes that controls the way the body clears cholesterol.
-As a result, patients have extremely high circulating levels of low-density lipoprotein cholesterol (LDL-C), commonly known as “bad cholesterol.”
+As a result, patients have extremely high circulating levels of low-density lipoprotein cholesterol (LDL-C), known as “bad cholesterol.”
 These cholesterol levels can range as high as 500-1,000 mg/dL, more than four times the normal levels.

-Patients with HoFH can develop premature cardiovascular disease, including heart attack and heart disease, when they are teenagers or in their 20s, and many do not improve substantially with other cholesterol-lowering drugs.
+Patients with HoFH can develop premature cardiovascular disease, including heart attack and heart disease, when they are teenagers or in their 20s, and many do not improve with other cholesterol-lowering drugs.
 Without aggressive treatment, patients may die before age 30.

 Evkeeza binds to the angiopoietin-like protein 3 (ANGPTL3).
 ANGPTL3 slows the function of certain enzymes that break down fats in the body.
 Evkeeza blocks ANGPTL3, allowing faster break down of fats that lead to high cholesterol.

 The effectiveness and safety of Evkeeza were evaluated in a double-blind, randomized, placebo-controlled, 24-week trial enrolling 65 patients with HoFH.
 In the trial, 43 patients received 15 mg/kg of Evkeeza every four weeks and 22 patients received the placebo.
 Patients were taking other lipid-lowering therapies as well.